← Back to Your IT & Tech Mates

 Customers, neighbours, students, parents, guardians, staff, clubs, campus groups or other users may be able to submit a job request through a public board or request form.
 A request may relate to local technology help, student or campus technology help, tutoring or study support, business technology help or another custom request that is not listed in a fixed service category.

 Submitting a request does not guarantee that we will accept, publish, quote, assign, schedule or complete the request.
 We may review, edit, categorise, hide, decline, reject, merge, de-duplicate, convert or require more information about any request.
-Custom requests, tutoring requests, school-related requests, urgent scam/security concerns and requests involving vulnerable persons may require manual review before they are visible to any provider or tutor.
+Custom requests, tutoring requests, school-related requests, urgent scam/security concerns and requests involving vulnerable persons may require eligibility review before they are visible to any service partner or tutor.

 No bidding or auction model

-The service request boards are not an open auction or lowest-price bidding marketplace.
-Providers, tutors or technicians may express interest, request more information, accept a fixed-fee opportunity where available or submit a quote proposal for review.
-We may choose whether to show, approve, reject, moderate or progress any provider interest or quote proposal.
+The service request boards are not an open auction or lowest-price bidding marketplace. service partners, tutors or technicians may express interest, request more information, accept a fixed-fee opportunity where available or submit a quote proposal for review.
+We may choose whether to show, approve, reject, moderate or progress any service partner interest or quote proposal.

 Customers may be offered a fixed-fee option, a quote, a current quote, an invoice, a booking confirmation or another approved pathway.
 Price, scope, availability, suitability and safety remain subject to review, customer approval and any applicable service terms.